What is a Blue Fawn Pitbull? (Blue Fawn Bully Guide)

 Blue Fawn Pitty genetics

-I know this may be a bit complicated but pay close attention to not get lost.
+I know this may get a bit complicated but try not to get lost.

-So, if the puppy inherits a recessive dilute from each of the parents, the coat that could have otherwise been black turns blue/grey.
+The puppy inherits a recessive dilute from each parent and a coat that would have been black fades to blue/grey.

-Sometimes the coat can look somewhat black until it is closely examined.
+Sometimes the coat can look somewhat black until you closely examine it.

-Also, if a Pitty has a dd pair of dilute recessive genes, the eyes will be affected and will not be dark brown but have an amber color instead.
+Also, if a Pitty has a dd dilute gene pair, the eyes will not be dark brown but will have an amber color instead.

 This simply means that;